srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

   -one or more nodes act as replication nodes. cassandra returns most recent updated value
   -Cassandra performs a Read repair in background to update Replicas stale values
   -Nodes communicate each other using Gossip protocol

+### Components in cassandra:
+1. Node − place where data is stored
+2. Data center − collection of related nodes
+3. Cluster − component that contains one or more data centers.
+4. Commit log − crash-recovery mechanism, every write operation is written here
+5. Mem-table − memory-resident data structure.
+After commit log,  data will be written to mem-table.
+Sometimes, for a single-column family, there will be multiple mem-tables.
+6. SSTable − a disk file to which the data is flushed from the mem-table when its contents reach a threshold value
+7. Bloom filter − These are nothing but quick, nondeterministic, algorithms for testing whether an element is a member of a set.
+It is a special kind of cache.
+Bloom filters are accessed after every query.

 **Keyspace**: is schema or collection of tables, it will have columnFamily(tables)